lxy5355/SIX/project_paper/README.md

 Getting started (Python-based project)
 --------------------------------------

-1. Clone the project template repository (or download the [zip file](https://github.com/hmgaudecker/econ-project-templates/archive/python.zip) and copy its contents to the place on your machine where you want the resulting project to live, e.g.

-        C:\Projects\structural-retirement-model\

-   Make sure that the entire path **does not contain any spaces**.
-Things may work in the beginning, but they will break eventually.

-2. Use the "find in project"-functionality of your editor to search and replace the following terms:

-        NNN -> Your name
-        UUU -> Your affiliation
-        TTT -> The title of the project

-3. Make sure to have [Miniconda](http://conda.pydata.org/miniconda.html) or Anaconda installed.
+1. Make sure to have [Miniconda](http://conda.pydata.org/miniconda.html) or Anaconda installed.
 A a modern LaTeX distribution (e.g. [TeXLive](www.tug.org/texlive/), [MacTex](http://tug.org/mactex/), or [MikTex](http://miktex.org/)) needs to be found on your path.

-4. Navigate to the folder in a shell.
+2. Navigate to the folder in a shell.
 Execute

    **(Mac, Linux)**